tarantool/doc/doc/reference/reference_lua/box_error.rst

             - Set the specified error as the last system error explicitly

         *   - :doc:`./box_error/is`
-            - Verify whether the specified argument is an error
+            - Verify whether the specified argument is an error cdata object

         *   - :doc:`./box_error/error_object`
             - An object that defines an error